kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 users can certainly be advantageous.
 Snippets can be useful for saving the time of typing a SQL or PL/SQL construct.
 They can also be beneficial if you do not remember the exact syntax of a particular piece of code.
 They provide quick access to template-based **Solution**s.

-12-8.
+## 12-8.
 Creating a Function
 **Problem**
 You want to create a function using Oracle SQL Developer.
 **Solution**
 You can manually create the function by typing the code into the SQL worksheet for the database connection for which you want to create.
 You can also use the Create Function Wizard within Oracle SQL Developer to provide some assistance throughout the function creation process.
-There are a couple p
-CHAPTER 12  ORACLE SQL DEVELOPER
-262
-of different ways to invoke the Create Function Wizard.
+There are a couple of different ways to invoke the Create Function Wizard.
 If you go to the File menu and select New, the Create a New window opens, and Function is one of the available options.
 You can also reach the same menu by selecting the New toolbar button.
 Both of these paths will lead you to the same window